Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 in your browser address bar, eXist-db will return the XML to you.
 See that *query string* at the end of the URL, after the question mark (*initial=A*)?
 That consists of a parameter name `initial` and a value “A”, separated by an equal sign.
 If you change the value to a different letter, you’ll get a different result (try it!).
 This works because when you address an XQuery script inside eXist-db (that is, a *stored procedure*) with an HTTP request, which is what happens when you type the address of the script into the browser address bar, eXist-db executes it instead of just returning it to you literally.
 And if you add a query string after the resource name, eXist-db interprets this as a GET request, looks for a parameter with the specified name, and assigns the specified value to it.
 This is why the first argument to the `request:request()` function and the parameter name in the URL, in this case `initial`, must agree.

 What happens if you try to match a lowercase letter instead of an uppercase one?
 Omit the value after the equal sign?
 Omit the entire query string (after the question mark)?
-Specify something nonsensical?
 Specify a word, instead of just a letter?
 Capitalize the parameter name?

 ### Query #3: smarter XML